Cave diving is an entirely new world after coming from recreational diving.

 Different equipment and techniques are required and often the whole way you have been diving has to be adapted.

-Exploring the underground world is an indescribable feeling; leaving a narrow part of a cave decorated with stalactites and stalagmites, which then opens up into a huge chamber will take your breath away.
+Exploring the underground world is an indescribable feeling; leaving a narrow part of a cave decorated with stalactites and stalagmites, which then opens up into a huge chamber that will take your breath away.

 A cave diving course is challenging and that's the way it should be as it is intrinsically more dangerous - it is not possible to just ascend if something goes wrong.